CartoDB/cartoframes/docs/developer-center/guides/06-Data-discovery.md

 Although a recommended way to discover data is nesting filters over a `Catalog` instance, you don't need to follow the complete hierarchy (`country`, `category`, `geography`) to list the available datasets.

-Alternatively, you can just list all the datasets in the `US` or list all the datasets for the `demographics` category, and continue exploring the catalog locally with pandas.
+Alternatively, you can list all the datasets in the `US` or list all the datasets for the `demographics` category, and continue exploring the catalog locally with pandas.

 Let's look at an example of that, where we filter public data for the `demographics` category worldwide: